PHOTOGRAPHS BY STEVE SCHAPIRO

 That’s how it all started really.
 We set up in a studio in Los Angeles in the morning, you know, lights and all, and he came later, around four in the afternoon.
 We were surprised, as we didn’t know what he would come as.
 We knew, of course, the Ziggy image from all the press at the time, which was very flamboyant.
 So, we were all wondering what he would come out of the dressing room dressed as.

 He had actually borrowed a shirt from one of my assistants and went into the dressing room and came out twenty minutes later; and he had painted himself with these white stripes, these diagonal stripes on everything he was wearing.
-Even his toes where white.
+Even his toes were white.

 And then he proceeded to draw these circles, these large circles on the background paper, and finally started writing in a little notebook, and drew on the background paper a Kabbalah graph, which was the tree of life.
 We didn’t know what that was, or what he was drawing.
 And that was the start of our photo session.

-He basically had a very strong idea what the session would be about.
+He basically had a very strong idea of what the session would be about.
 He brought a lot of costumes with him and I assume what he was doing was trying out different characters to see which ones would work in the future, in terms of characters for his music and tours.

 PONYBOY: Your first sitting with Bowie lasted several hours.
 Was it just hanging out as you snapped away?
 Or was it a bit more planned out?

 STEVE SCHAPIRO: It was a very relaxed session.
-Like I said, he came with a lot of outfits.
+As I said, he came with a lot of outfits.
 And I would pick up my camera and want to shoot an outfit, but then he would say, “Wait a minute!
 I want to fix something!” and run into the bathroom and come back twenty minutes later wearing something totally different.
 And I would have missed the opportunity to photograph the first outfit.

 PONYBOY: From the photos in the book, we see his many fascinating personalities or characters.
 They seem very raw and authentic, unlike other photographer’s sessions or shoots that we’ve seen in the past.